Skip to main content

 How long the process takes at American Express: Varies based on account type and completeness of documentation.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-American Express requires several documents to process a claim, including Deceased Letter of Instruction (LOI) form, Death certificate (copy only; originals cannot be returned), and For individual accounts: Letters Testamentary, Letters of Administration, or notarized Small Estate Affidavit, and additional documentation depending on the account type.
+American Express requires several documents to process a claim, including Deceased Letter of Instruction (LOI) form, Death certificate (copy only; originals cannot be returned), and For individual accounts with no POD beneficiary: Letters Testamentary, Letters of Administration, or notarized state-specific Small Estate Affidavit, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-No. American Express does not accept a will or copy of a will as authorization to manage a deceased person's account.
-You must provide court-issued documents such as Letters Testamentary, Letters of Administration, or a notarized Small Estate Affidavit.
+No. American Express National Bank does not accept a will or a copy of a will as authorization to manage a deceased deposit account.
+For an individual account with no POD beneficiary, you must provide court-issued Letters Testamentary or Letters of Administration, or a notarized state-specific Small Estate Affidavit.
+A POD beneficiary claims with a copy of the death certificate and an Affidavit of Identity.

-For joint accounts with right of survivorship, the account automatically transitions to the surviving account owner as the sole owner.
-The surviving owner needs to submit a copy of the death certificate to remove the deceased owner from the account.
-The death certificate can be submitted by fax to 1-800-542-0779 or by mail to American Express National Bank, PO Box 30384, Salt Lake City, UT 84130-0384.
+For joint accounts with right of survivorship, the account passes to the surviving owner as sole owner.
+The survivor submits a copy of the death certificate to remove the deceased owner, through the online Document Center, by fax to 1-800-542-0779, or by mail to American Express National Bank, PO Box 30384, Salt Lake City, UT 84130-0384.
+If the deceased was the primary owner, a New Account Form is also required.

 American Express's Deceased Account Services (Savings) can be reached by phone at 1-800-446-6307 and fax at 1-800-542-0779 for questions throughout the claims process.